MESSAGE FROM ADMINISTRATION

 Villanova Junior High is also extremely pleased to offer an Early French Immersion Program from grade 5 - 8, an Intensive French program in grade 6 as well as late French Immersion at the grade 7-8 level.

-Villanova Junior High is further fortunate to have the ability to offer, out of our challenging needs room, a program designed to meet the needs of our challenging needs students.
+Villanova Junior High is further fortunate to have the ability to offer, out of our special needs room, a program designed to meet the needs of our special needs students.

 Villanova students also have the services of a full time guidance counselor who is available to meet with students to discuss their personal or academic counseling needs.